 How do I remove a hold?

-Students with WARN (warning) or PROB (probation) standings have a registration hold placed on their accounts after the add/drop deadline of the next semester or term they are enrolled in.
-This hold will be removed once the student completes his or her Academic Improvement Plan (AIP) and meets with an academic advisor, who will approve the AIP.
-Once the AIP has been approved, the hold will be removed within one business day.
+Students with Warning or Probation standings have a registration hold placed on their accounts after the add/drop deadline of the next semester or term they are enrolled in.
+This hold will be removed once the student completes his or her Academic Improvement Plan (AIP).
 Go to Academic Improvement Plan (AIP) to learn more.

-Students on CAP (Continued Academic Probation) will have a registration hold placed on their accounts as they are returning to BYU.
+Students on Continued Academic Probation will have a registration hold placed on their accounts as they are returning to BYU.
 This hold will be removed once the student completes his or her Returning from Suspension Packet.
 Go to Returning from Suspension Process to learn more.